Skip navigation

 Robert is a Professor of Entrepreneurship and has worked extensively in Asia, Africa, Europe and North America.
 He has founded and run a number of entrepreneurial businesses having a PhD, MSc, MBA and BSc.
 He is particularly interested in how entrepreneurship is being used for development in both the 'Global North' and 'Global South' and is actively supporting the Entrepreneurship Educator Foundation for East Africa (EEFEA).

-Robert is Head of Entrepreneurship and Innovation within the EIS Department at Northumbria University.
+Robert is deputy President of the Institute of Small Business & Entrepreneurship, and former Head of the Entrepreneurship, Innovation and Strategy Department at Northumbria University.
 Prior to this he led the Marketing, Operations and Systems Department at Newcastle University.

 Robert Newbery